Freethebear/Bears-NL2-dark-theme/README.md

 HOW TO INSTALL:

+Download: click  "clone or download" and selected "Download ZIP"

-Step 1 (applying the theme): unzip the .rar file, put the "skin" folder into the \steam games\steamapps\common\NoLimits 2\data
+Step 1 (applying the theme): move the "skin" folder from the rar file into the \steam games\steamapps\common\NoLimits 2\data
 		               directory, launch the game.

 Step 2 (changing the background): in the NoLimits 2 editor go to file -> preferences, in the "common" tab select